 Most people are wary about investing in stocks, commodities, and foreign currency markets.
 You can be justified to some extent for shunning these excellent modes of investing and making your money work to grow.

-Stock markets are generally unpredictable and rank amongst the first casualties of any economic downturns.
-Despite this, the biggest money mistake you can do in 2020 is avoiding stocks and other markets.
+Stock markets are generally unpredictable and rank among the first casualties of any economic downturn.
+Despite this, the biggest money mistake you can do in 2023 is to avoid stocks and other markets.

 The main reason for investing in foreign stock markets, as well as those in your native land, is hedging.
 Not every economy witnesses a sudden downturn.
 Hence, your stocks in a foreign land may fare better than those back home or the other way around.
 This way, your money remains protected against financial uncertainties that can rock the trade.